 - Customer success/account management

-The assembly line design is popular for a reason: It’s easy to understand and can work across multiple industries and products.
+The assembly line design is popular for good reason: It’s easy to understand and can work across multiple industries and products.
 Additionally, the assembly line can improve efficiency, make it easier to identify issues along the pipeline, and develop high skill proficiency for team members.

 The hunter-farmer sales team structure does have some disadvantages.
 For the model to work most effectively, you will need a larger team of at least five or six people.
 Additionally, though specialized roles can increase efficiency, it also poses a challenge for communication and alignment across team functions.